Pilex1/Pilex1.github.io/_visualizations/mandelbrot-julia/mandelbrot-julia.md

 The Mandelbrot set is one of the most well-known fractals in computer science and mathematics.
 It's a great example of how simple rules can lead to very complex behaviour.

 The Mandelbrot set is defined as follows.
-For an arbitrary $c\in\mathbb C$, consider the recurrence relation
+For an arbitrary $c\in\mathbb C$, define the recurrence relation

 $$
 z_n=\begin{cases}